devalx/docker-teamspeak3/README.md

 [![](https://images.microbadger.com/badges/image/devalx/docker-teamspeak3.svg)](https://microbadger.com/images/devalx/docker-teamspeak3 "Get your own image badge on microbadger.com")

 ### IMPORTANT env-variable TS3SERVER_LICENSE
-Since a recent Temspeak Version its necessary to override the env-variable TS3SERVER_LICENSE with "accept", otherwise the server will just print an info about the licence not being accepted and WILL NOT START.
+Since a recent Temspeak Version its necessary to override the env-variable **TS3SERVER_LICENSE with "accept"**, otherwise the server will just print an info about the licence not being accepted and **WILL NOT START**.
 The licence can be printed with "view", see following examples how to do it and make sure you read the licence and make an explicit decision to accept it.

 ### Example docker-compose.yml as of 09.08.2018